-Figure 4.-Weekly counts of spring Chinook Salmon redds observed during spawning ground surveys in the Entiat River 2016 (black bars) and the 10-year average (2006-2015; white bars).
-Spring Chinook Salmon surveys ended on September 23.
+FIGURE 4.-Weekly counts of spring Chinook Salmon redds observed during spawning ground surveys in the Entiat River 2017 (black bars) and the 10-year average (2007-2016; white bars).
+Spring Chinook Salmon surveys ended on September 27.

-Spatial distributions of redds from reach 1 downstream to reach 5 in 2016 were similar to the 10-year average in which redd abundance was greatest in reach 2 and progressively decreased downstream (Figure 5).
-Six redds were identified in the Mad River and was the fourth highest redd count in the Mad River since surveying began in 1994.
+Spatial distributions of redds from reach 1 downstream to reach 5 in 2017 were similar to the 10year average in which redd abundance was greatest in reach 2 and progressively decreased downstream (Figure 5).
+One redd was identified in the Mad River, the 10-year average was four.

-Figure 5.-Entiat River spring Chinook Salmon redd counts for reaches 1-5 (rkm 26.1-45.2) in 2016 (black bars) and the 10-year average (2006-2015; white bars).
+FIGURE 5.-Entiat River spring Chinook Salmon redd counts for reaches 1-5 (rkm 26.6-48.1) in 2017 (black bars) and the 10-year average (2007-2016; white bars).

-Spring Chinook Salmon spawning run escapement in the Entiat River basin in 2016 was estimated at 334 fish (Table 1).
-Carcasses of 52 spring Chinook Salmon were recovered and resulted in a carcass recovery rate of 0.16 (Appendix E).
+Spring Chinook Salmon spawning run escapement in the Entiat River basin in 2017 was estimated at 101 fish (Table 1).
+Carcasses of 19 spring Chinook Salmon were recovered and resulted in a carcass recovery rate of 0.19 (Appendix D).
 Due to poor condition, two carcasses were not assigned a sex.
-Male carcasses outnumbered female carcasses 28 (56%) to 22 (44%).
-All female carcasses were examined to determine spawning success, 18 (82%) carcasses were completely spent, two (9%) had full egg skeins indicating pre-spawn mortality and two (9%) could not be determined due to poor condition.
+Female carcasses outnumbered male carcasses 10 (59%) to 7 (41%).
+All female carcasses were examined to determine spawning success, 9 (90%) carcasses were completely spent, and one (10%) could not be determined due to poor condition.